communication

 Pick a gridlocked issue—one of those fights you have over and over (e.g., "You spend too much money" or "You’re too messy").
 Stop arguing about the thing.
 Ask questions about the meaning behind it.

-Why it works: Gridlock happens when life dreams clash.
+Gridlock happens when life dreams clash.
 You aren't fighting about the budget; you're fighting about safety vs. adventure.
-This exercise uncovers the hidden dream.
+This exercise surfaces the hidden dream so you can stop relitigating the surface one.

 The Cheat Code: Use a Tool